Xena: Legacy

-According to the darshan, Naiyima, this is only one of many lives Xena will live throughout the ages.
-One such life is that of Arminestra, an Indian holy mother who leads a movement that preaches peace, and yet another is a woman named Melinda who, during World War II, uncovers the tomb of Ares and is possessed by the spirit of Xena to stop the God of War.
-In many of those lives, she will walk a path together with her soulmate, Gabrielle, furthering the cause of good against evil.
+According to Naiyima, a darshan or an "enlightened one", this is only one of many lives Xena will live throughout the ages.
+One such life is that of Arminestra, an Indian holy mother who leads a movement that preaches peace.
+Another is a transcriber of ancient languages named Melinda Pappas who uncovers the tomb of Ares during WWII and is possessed by the spirit of Xena to stop the God of War.
+In many of those lives, she will walk a path together with her friend, Gabrielle, furthering the cause of good against evil.